-A tax audit is the check done by a state tax authority or the Internal Revenue Service (IRS).
+A tax audit is a check done by a state tax authority or the Internal Revenue Service (IRS).
 It is often done randomly and only when the tax authority suspects the presence of a problem with a taxpayer’s return.
 It can be scary and nerve-racking for an individual or company to have the thought of having their return audited by the IRS.

 Below we look at the ways for you to avoid tax audits:

-Don’t be Dishonest
+Don’t Be Dishonest

 Be honest with your tax returns as gaps will attract the auditor’s attention, mainly if you are self-employed.
 You should be able to account for any business claims like miles driven, meals, supplies, and entertainment costs with receipts or other relevant documentation.
 An example is a home office deduction—in this case, you should not only possess the home office but one that is in conformation to the rules, i.e., used solely for the business.